SilasStokes/basic_craigslist_scraper/README.md

 To install the python packages use `pip install -r requirements.txt`.

 # Todo List:
+- [ ] Use SQLAlchemy 2.0 feature where you can you db model as dataclass. [like this](https://docs.sqlalchemy.org/en/20/orm/dataclasses.html)
 - [ ] parse config file using something like dataclass or pydantic so inputs are autovalidated
 - [ ] dockerize the script so it's easily deployable for others
-- [ ] save the time that the post was posted + include that in the text.
+- [ ] create a parent scripts that can schedule and manage all the individual profiles in ./configs.
-- [ ] clean up the database interpolation.

 # Done
+- [x] clean up the database interpolation.
 - [x] write the code to integrate with twilio to get notifications via sms.
 - [x] allow human readable csv files to be selected instead of database (maybe command line argument?)
 - [x] change the scrape function to account for multiple urls in the craigslist url array in the config.json
+- [x] save the time that the post was posted + include that in the text.

 # Gabe todo:
 - Use Python package Fake User Agent to randomly generate a new user agent every request.